Gamma-Software/llm_qualitative_data_analysis/README.md

 # Qualitative Data Analysis 📝
-This is a tool to help you do your qualitative data analysis. 🧐 This can for instance take your transcripts and generate codes and themes for you. 💡
+This is a tool to help you do your qualitative data analysis. 🧐 This can for instance take your transcripts and generate codes and themes for you 💡.
+It summarizes your data and can help you get insights on your data. 📊

 # 🔬 Tech stack
 The Qualitative Data Analysis uses [LLMs](https://en.wikipedia.org/wiki/Large_language_model) or Large Language Models to generate the summary / codes / themes and classify them. 🤖